This is a quick guide to help the reader navigate and understand Imagining Ancient Corinth.

 (Fig. 6 Post-reading)

 The last tab links to a more substantive culture essay.
 This essay provides a historical and cultural context for the readings and is accompanied by images of relevant architecture, sculpture, pottery, or coins.
 These essays, in English, are helpful to explore before attempting the Greek passage.
-Some are text, while this chapter contains a family tree for Ino and Melicertes.
+Some images are are prose text, while some chapters contain a family tree, e.g., for Ino and Melicertes.
 (Fig. 7)

 (Fig. 7 Culture Essay)